balopat/maven-practice/README.md

   * module jars (deployables) in separate folder
   * script,... folders copied

-The work was, after lots of googling, and headbanging was finally based on [The Maven team's recommended solution for these cases](http://maven.apache.org/plugins/maven-assembly-plugin/examples/multimodule/module-binary-inclusion-simple.html)
+The work, after lots of googling and headbanging, was finally based on [The Maven team's recommended solution for these cases](http://maven.apache.org/plugins/maven-assembly-plugin/examples/multimodule/module-binary-inclusion-simple.html)

 To test the content of the file, it does the assembly with the regular command: